Nonye2K3/chia/INSTALL.md

 * [Ubuntu Binary Install](https://github.com/Chia-Network/chia-blockchain/wiki/Ubuntu-Binary-Install)

-You need Python 3.7 or higher.
+You need Python 3.7 or newer.

 Chia strives to provide [binary wheels](https://pythonwheels.com/) for modern systems.
 If your system does not have binary wheels, you may need to install development tools to build some Python extensions from source.
 If you're attempting to install from source, setting the environment variable BUILD_VDF_CLIENT to N will skip trying to build Timelord components that aren't very cross platform, e.g. `export BUILD_VDF_CLIENT=N`.